Stephen Leopold: In Canada

 In 1973, while still at the McGill Faculty of Law, he became an investigator on the Senate Select Committee on Presidential Activities (Senator Sam Ervin's Watergate Committee, or The United States Senate Watergate Committee).

 In 1975, Leopold's visibility lead to his appointment as Executive Assistant to Brian Mulroney during Mulroney's 1975-1976 bid for the leadership of the Progressive Conservative Party of Canada.
 Mulroney would later become Prime Minister of Canada from 1984 to 1993.
 In Mulroney's personal autobiography published in 2007, and titled Brian Mulroney - Memoirs: 1939-1993 (ISBN 978-0-7710-6536-1).
 Mulroney refers to humorous travel times with Leopold, and calls Leopold "an energetic and affable young Montrealer".

 Following his initial foray into politics, Leopold began, what would ultimately become, his career in real estate.

 After the campaign ended, Leopold returned to real estate and became Vice President of Canada's largest mortgage bank, Marcil Trust which was subsequently acquired by the Royal Bank of Canada, and now forms part of RBC Capital Markets.

 In 1977 Leopold formed Leopold Properties.
-The firm subsequently renamed Leopold Property Consultants, became one of the largest companies in North America to represent only tenants.
+In the early 1980's, the company was renamed Leopold Property Consultants, became one of the largest companies in North America to represent only tenants.
 As a result, Leopold and his company represented some of North America's leading companies and professional firms in the development of new office buildings to house their tenancy.
 These included such Montreal landmarks as 1001 de Maisonneuve Blvd for Aetna Insurance.
 In May 1986, while representing Coopers & Lybrand (today PricewaterhouseCoopers), Clarkson Tetrault (today McCarthy Tétrault), and Claridge Investments (the holding company for the descendants of the late Samuel Bronfman), Leopold inspired the redevelopment of one of downtown Montreal's most important heritage sites, The Windsor Hotel.
 His leadership in the real estate industry, coupled with his well-publicized association with Prime Minister Brian Mulroney (1984–1993), brought Leopold into the spotlight in the Canadian press.
 He used this prominence to take controversial public stands.
 In 1984, as a leader of Montreal's anglophone community, Leopold proclaimed that notwithstanding the threat of the Quebec sovereignty movement, the hydroelectric power resources of Quebec would always sustain it as a vibrant economy.
 Controversial at times, in 1985, he publicly questioned where large pension funds were investing in Montreal, asserting that it was foolish to invest in areas without easy public transportation.
 In 1986, he led the first Canadian business boycott against the apartheid policies of South Africa at a luncheon hosted by Canada's premier luncheon club, The Canadian Club which featured the head of the Canada-South Africa Trade Committee.
 In 1989 Leopold was featured in Vista Magazine, a national monthly publication in an article titled "Stephen Leopold - Owner, Leopold Property Consultants - Kingpin of Canadian Real Estate".